rafaelurben/django-discordbot/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/rafaelurben/django-discordbot/badge)](https://www.codefactor.io/repository/github/rafaelurben/django-discordbot)

-A Discordbot running in a django environment.
+A Discord bot running in a django environment.
+The current version of the bot itself is German, but I might consider adding translations in the future.

 Planned features can be found in the [project board](https://github.com/rafaelurben/django-discordbot/projects/1?fullscreen=true).